 The outside of the kiln only gets warm so it is not possible to burn yourself on it.
 However, it is good practice not to place anything on top of the kiln in case you forget to remove before setting of the firing programme.

 Can I put things on the bottom of the kiln or do I need a shelf?

 Always use a shelf in the bottom the Paragon SC2 kiln in case you accidentally spill or melt anything.
-Your kiln comes with a hard cordierite shelf and four posts to stand it on (by standing the shelf on the posts you get a more uniform heat).
+Your kiln comes with a solid ceramic shelf and three posts to stand it on (by standing the shelf on the posts you get a more uniform heat).

 How many shelf kits fit inside the Paragon SC2 kiln?

 You can fit up to three shelf kits in the Paragon SC2 kiln.
 If you are going to be firing lots of items at a time, it is a good idea to buy a couple additional shelf kits at the same time as the kiln, to take advantage of the special offer price.

 How long do I fire my PMC for?

 This depends on how strong you need the piece to be, check the PMC firing chart to see the different times and heats you can use.
 A good general rule for firing pieces comprising only of PMC and other metal clays is 900°C (any higher than this and the metal clay begins to distort) for two hours, this will make it strong.
 If you are including any stones in the piece, a different program is needed.
 The shortest time and heat that can be used for PMC3 is 10 minutes at 650°C, but firing at a higher temperature for longer will improve the strength.

 Can I fire gemstones in the Paragon SC2 Kiln?